Skip to main content

 VBA Padlock takes a fundamentally different approach.
 Instead of hiding VBA source code behind a breakable password, it compiles your macros into native 32-bit and 64-bit DLLs.
 The original VBA code is transformed into bytecode that cannot be decompiled back to the source.

-Your Excel workbook (.xlsm) or add-in (.xlam) contains only a thin VBA Bridge module — a few lines of code that load the DLL and route function calls.
+The protected copy of your workbook (.xlsm) or add-in (.xlam) contains only generated wrappers and the VBA Bridge - delegating stubs with the same names and signatures that route each call into the DLL.
 All your intellectual property lives inside the compiled DLL, completely invisible to anyone opening the VBA Editor.

 1